StephenBondor/hpo-podcast/README.md

 * This is a rebuild of [http://humanperformanceoutliers.libsyn.com](http://humanperformanceoutliers.libsyn.com)

 * Almost all the information on the site is populated from the RSS feed.
 This means _no action_ is needed on development end or content creation end to keep this site continually up to date.
 The site will automatically read those feeds and update.
-I haven’t learned back end yet, so I couldn’t even make a new content management system for you if I wanted.
+I haven’t learned back end yet, so I couldn’t even make a new content management system if I wanted.

 * The show notes are fragile.
-Some of the content that is attached to some of the episodes does not display.
+Some of the content that is attached to some of the episodes does not display (namely, there is an issue displaying links once converted from c-data in a xml dump to json).
 This is the result of a compromise between my ability and keeping the site clean and neat.
-If you like the site and want to use it, the best way to get the meta data out with it is to include links in paragraph from.
-So, say something like “Dr. XYZ can be reached at @twitterHandle ” all in one line, and do not use a new paragraph with a link like:
+The best way to get the meta data out with it is to include links in paragraph from, or to add them tot he contact info.
+So, something like “Dr. XYZ can be reached at @twitterHandle and have a book on amazon” all inline, and not a new paragraph with a link like:
 >
 >	Find XYZ:
 >